 Here is a statistical observation – Snapchat users are 60% likely to indulge in impulse buying.
 However, 80% of Instagram users follow at least five brand pages, and 70% of US companies have started using Instagram.

-Two of the most widely used social media platforms, Snapchat and Instagram, strongly emphasise photo sharing and visual elements.
+Two of the most widely used social media platforms, Snapchat and Instagram, strongly emphasis photo sharing and visual elements.
 The apps are similar in many respects, but some significant differences affect when and how you should post content using either Instagram or Snapchat.

 When advertising your brand, Instagram and Snapchat are incredibly useful.
 Which app will serve your brand the best?
 In this blog, we analyse the features and user bases of Instagram and Snapchat so that you can form an opinion as you develop a successful content strategy.